Roaming Bulldogs tryscorer builds new future after setbacks

 Controlling play and letting the big men go forward made all the difference for the Bulldogs.

-West End tackled the high-flying Goodna Eagles in their round 3 match next Saturday night.
+West End tackle the high-flying Goodna Eagles in their round 3 match next Saturday night.

-The Eagles again turned it on in the second half to beat Norths Tigers 36-24 tonight.
+The Eagles again turned it on in the second half to beat Norths Tigers 36-24.

-Volunteers Cup 2nd round: West End Bulldogs 36 (Jesse Zampech 2, Kody Lake, Sione Foueti, Mase'ese'e Kali, Israel Oti tries; Regan Wilde, Israel Oti goals; Israel Oti penalty goal) def Gatton Hawks 30 (Jayden Williams 2, Tyson White, Oliver Bichel, Jobbaker Tamanabae, Allan Morris tries; Dylan Flanagan 3 goals).
+Volunteers Cup 2nd round: West End Bulldogs 36 (Jesse Zampech 2, Kody Lake, Sione Foueti, Mase'ese'e Kali, Israel Oti, Elijah Umu tries; Regan Wilde 2, Israel Oti goals; Israel Oti penalty goal) def Gatton Hawks 30 (Jayden Williams 2, Tyson White, Oliver Bichel, Jobbaker Tamanabae, Allan Morris tries; Dylan Flanagan 3 goals).